ncsa/junx/README.txt

 INTRODUCTION

-The genesis of this utilites package comes work supporting the NCSA BIMA Archive.
+The genesis of this utilites package comes from work supporting the NCSA BIMA Archive and the National Virtual Observatory (NVO).
 It contains general purpose XML utilities that I have found useful on multiple occasions.
 These include

 Validate (ncsa.xml.validation):
    an application that can be run from the command line to validate